Cadillac is on track to introduce a redesigned Escalade for 2021, and a prototype has just been spotted.

 A side mirror design unique to the Escalade prototypes seems to be in play, encompassing additional sensors, likely for Cadillac’s SuperCruise partial self-driving feature that will certainly make its way into the flagship SUV.

-The new Escalade should bow in the first half of 2019 before starting sales in the fall.
+The new Escalade should bow in late 2019 or early 2020 before starting sales the following fall.
 The fifth-generation model is one of five new or redesigned models Cadillac will introduce through the 2020 calendar year.
-The first was the XT4 compact crossover and at next month's 2019 North American International Auto Show in Detroit we'll see the covers come off a new XT6 mid-size crossover.
-Also in the pipeline are CT4 and CT5 sedans.
+The first was the XT4 compact crossover, which has since been followed by the new XT6 mid-size crossover, CT4 small sedan and CT5 mid-size sedan.

 It's too early to talk pricing but a starting figure approaching $80,000 is likely.
 The pricier ESV could see the Escalade enter six-figure territory for the first time.